oskogstad/IsolaniServer/README.md

 ` \q ` to exit psql.

-* Run EF migrations, from the root folder of IsolaniServer
+* Start application from the root folder of IsolaniServer
 ```
 dotnet ef database update
 ```